 The following year he established career highs with 27 Home Runs and 99 RBI and scored 83 runs.
 Overall Bob had a career average of .256 with 94 HR’s and 419 RBI.
 Bob is also the father of Sacramento Sports Hall of Fame Inductee, Darren Oliver.

-After his retirement, Bob has been very active and visible in the community.
+After his retirement, Bob was very active and visible in the community.
 He managed the Sacramento Steelheads in 1999 in their inaugural season.
-He has been running his own Baseball Academy in Sacramento for many years.
+He ran his own Baseball Academy in Sacramento for many years.
 The Bob Oliver Baseball Academy (BOBA) is a non-profit organization that seeks to empower our youth by teaching them the fundamentals of baseball and life skills, but prides itself in helping athletes and others with diabetes, and its related illnesses.
 The academy seeks to provide avenues of learning, sharing, and help for those in need of diabetic information and assistance.

 Bob passed away at the age of 77 on April 19, 2020, in his hometown of Rio Linda.
 Bob was regular attendee of every Sacramento Sports Hall of Fame event and is missed but fondly remembered by the Sacramento baseball community.